naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 | 9   | James      |
 | 10  | Martin     |

-> **Note** that
-> - `json_value` can only be used to return a scalar (i.e, not an object or collection) SQL data type.
+**Note** that the `json_value` function can only be used to return a scalar (i.e., not an object or collection) SQL data type.
-> - we can specify the format of the data which is being returned by `json_table` and `json_query` functions; if a value is boolean, we can return it as a boolean or string.

-`json_value` function is especially useful when you want to apply some filters based on a JSON attribute but don't want to project the entire JSON.
-For example, say you want to know the person who has a title as a recognition. `json_value` function comes handy in applying such a filter.
+Another use of the `json_value` function is while applying some filters based on a JSON attribute.
+For example, say you want to know the person who has a title as a recognition.

 ```sql
 SELECT